truetoatlanta/math4640-project/final.md

 Newton's method further elaborates on this by providing a more educated
 ### test
 * hey
-## Description

-* Description of methods used to solve the problem

 ## Reasons for failure
 However, these algorithms and methods are not perfect and can fail for any multidude of reasons.
 ### Fixed-Point Iteration Failures